sfstpala/pcr/README.md

 cryptographic algorithms and protocols.
 Since doing cryptography in python is inherently slow, it is meant as a study aid and experimentation kit.

+## Before you use PCR

+You should know:

+  - AES encryption in PCR is *slow*
+  - PCR has not been independently audited
+  - Using a cryptographic library securely is difficult

+Make sure you read and understand this document before using PCR.

 Currently, PCR provides the following: